lrheault/polmeth2020/_pages/home.md

 ---
-title: "2020 Annual Conference of the Society for Political Methodology"
+title: "2020 Annual Meeting of the Society for Political Methodology"
 layout: splash
 permalink: /
 header: